Frequently Asked Questions

 What's happening with DWS in regards to COVID-19?

-See our COVID-19 Plan Here.
+See our current COVID-19 Plan in the Parent Handbook here.

 The class I want to register for is full.
 What should I do?